csreuter/csreuter.github.io/aboutme.md

 **Prefect 2021-Present**

 I joined Prefect in late 2021 as Head of Growth, where I continue to learn about PLG, GTM models and company strategy.
-I'm responsible for our self-serve motion, where my team collaborates with other parts of the company on things like pricing, growth marketing and growth engineering.
+I started with a focus on growth marketing and demand generation, and am now responsible for product marketing including positioning, messaging, and ICPs.
+I work closely with our sales and product teams.

 **Tellius 2020-2021**

 I joined Tellius in early 2020 and was there for 18 months.
-I learned about GTM models, selling and pivoting from sales-led to product-led.
+I learned about GTM models, selling and sales process, and pivoting from sales-led to product-led.

 **IBM 2012-2020**

 I worked at IBM from 2012 until the end of 2019.
 I was involved in corporate finance, budgeting & planning for 2 years.
 I then transitioned into pricing roles, both strategic (for the Netezza acquisition) and transactional (ELA pricing).
-I then moved into sales management roles.
+I then moved into GTM and sales roles.

 **Northeastern MBA, 2012: Finance**